AshotHeb/photos-react-app/README.md

 ## 🚨 Error Handling

 The app has comprehensive error handling with Error Boundaries wrapping the whole application to catch React component crashes, and a robust API error handling mechanism with proper error states, retry mechanisms, and user-friendly error messages.

+## 😅 Unit Testing

+Due to time constraints during development, comprehensive unit tests have not been implemented for this photo gallery application.
+While testing is an essential part of software development, the focus was prioritized on delivering core functionality and user experience features within the available timeframe.